 C2R2: Training Students To Build Coastal Resilience

-Carrie Ferraro, Rutgers University New Brunswick, Math & Science Learning Center, New Brunswick, NJ, United States, Robert E Kopp, Rutgers University New Brunswick, Institute of Earth, Ocean, and Atmospheric Sciences, New Brunswick, NJ, United States, Rebecca Jordan, Rutgers University New Brunswick, Departments of Human Ecology & Ecology, Evolution, and Natural Resources, New Brunswick, NJ, United States; Michigan State University, East Lansing, MI, United States, Sally Bond, The Program Evaluation Group, LLC, Pittsboro, NC, United States, Lisa Marie Auermuller, Rutgers University, NJ Agricultural Experiment Station, New Brunswick, NJ, United States, Jeanne Herb, Rutgers University New Brunswick, Bloustein School of Planning & Public Policy, New Brunswick, NJ, United States, Jie Gong, Rutgers University New Brunswick, Department of Civil & Environmental Engineering, New Brunswick, NJ, United States, Clint Andrews, Rutgers University New Brunswick, School of Planning & Public Policy, New Brunswick, NJ, United States and Janice D McDonnell, Rutgers University New Brunswick, Department of Youth Development, New Brunswick, United States
+Carrie Ferraro, Rutgers University New Brunswick, Math & Science Learning Center, Piscataway, United States, Robert E Kopp, Rutgers University New Brunswick, Department of Earth and Planetary Sciences, New Brunswick, United States, Rebecca Jordan, Rutgers University New Brunswick, Departments of Human Ecology & Ecology, Evolution, and Natural Resources, New Brunswick, NJ, United States; Michigan State University, East Lansing, MI, United States, Sally Bond, The Program Evaluation Group, LLC, Pittsboro, NC, United States, Lisa Marie Auermuller, Rutgers University, Department of Marine and Coastal Sciences, New Brunswick, United States, Jeanne Herb, Rutgers University New Brunswick, Bloustein School of Planning & Public Policy, New Brunswick, NJ, United States, Jie Gong, Rutgers University New Brunswick, Department of Civil & Environmental Engineering, New Brunswick, NJ, United States, Clint Andrews, Rutgers University New Brunswick, School of Planning & Public Policy, New Brunswick, NJ, United States and Janice D McDonnell, Rutgers University New Brunswick, Department of Youth Development, New Brunswick, United States

 Abstract: